AjmolU/coinbasecurrencies/README.md

 ## Installation

-Clone the reposoitory and run the index.html file by opening it with any browser.
+Clone the repository and run the index.html file by opening it with any browser.